galacticcouncil/hydration-docs/docs/bonds.md

 All HDX bonds have a **maturity date**, which marks the moment when the bond can be **swapped against the underlying asset (HDX)**.
 The HydraDX Protocol can decide the manner in which bonds are sold: For example, it can host a **dynamically priced LBP event**, or simply place an **OTC order against a fixed price**.
 Once acquired, bonds are **transferrable and tradeable on the secondary market** (e.g. OTC), also before they have reached maturity.

-On this page you will find more info on the origins of bonds, as well as the process of a bonds campaign.
+On this page you will find more info about bonds, including the process of a bonds campaign.
+For step-by-step guidance on how to participate in a bonds LBP, please visit [this guide](/howto_bonds_lbp).

 ## History of Bonds